Are Trade Schools Worth It?

 Real-World Examples of Valuable Trades

-Trade schools train students for high-demand jobs across industries such as:
+Trade schools train students for high-demand jobs across industries.
+Here is what several common trades pay today (BLS, May 2025):

 The Long-Term Value